 Plan for a crazy Fourth of July in San Francisco again this year.
-In 2015, this popular holiday lands on a Saturday!
+In 2016, this popular holiday lands on a Monday, but I plan for it to still attract thousands of people to the waterfront area.

 On this day, you can enjoy fireworks along the waterfront, activities all day at Pier 39 and a ferry ride around the bay.